jyotsnan/assigns_has_many_through_relations/README.md

 You'll have to provide the user with a link to `locations_users_path`.
 And that's it.
 Now you'll be able to assign and unassign `User`s to `Location`s.

+## Todo

+1. Write specs.
+2. Clean up css classes and ids in the partial.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/assigns_has_many_through_relations/fork )